meilisearch/documentation/learn/core_concepts/documents.md

 If a task fails due to an invalid document, it will be removed from the batch.
 The rest of the batch will still process normally.
 If an [`internal`](/reference/errors/overview.md#errors) error occurs, the whole batch will fail and all tasks within it will share the same `error` object.

-You can deactivate auto-batching using the `--disable-auto-batching` command-line flag or the `MEILI_DISABLE_AUTO_BATCHING` environment variable.
-This is useful in cases where you want to avoid any potential bugs in the feature or reduce visibility latency.
-When auto-batching is disabled, the whole queue takes longer to process, but each individual task will be processed earlier (until a certain number of processed tasks).

 #### Auto-batching and task cancelation

 If the task you’re canceling is part of a batch, Meilisearch interrupts the whole process, discards all progress, and cancels that task.
 Then, it automatically creates a new batch without the canceled task and immediately starts processing it.